-A referral (EPBC 2018/8322) was also prepared and lodged with the Commonwealth Minister for the Environment under the EPBC Act and the proposal was subsequently determined to be a controlled action under that Act.
+A referral (EPBC 2018/8322) was also prepared and lodged with the Federal Minister for the Environment under the EPBC Act and the proposal was subsequently determined to be a controlled action under that Act.
 The project was approved by the Department of Agriculture Water and the Environment (DAWE), now the Department of Climate Change, Energy, the Environment and Water (DCCEEW) under sections 130(1) and 133(1) of the EPBC Act on the 29th June 2020.

-Transferring water through the PHES between Talbingo and Tantangara reservoirs requires authorisation under the NSW Biosecurity Act 2015 (Biosecurity Act) and NSW Fisheries Management Act 1994 (FM Act).
-Appropriate authorisation instruments will be issued to Snowy Hydro by NSW DPI once the following three aquatic management plans have been approved by the NSW Director General of DPI:
+Transferring water through the PHES between Talbingo and Tantangara reservoirs requires authorisation under the NSW Biosecurity Act 2015 (Biosecurity Act) and NSW Fisheries Management Act 1994 (FM Act) as it may include the transfer of pests, including species listed as notifiable matter under the Biosecurity Regulation 2017.
+Appropriate authorisation instruments will be issued to Snowy Hydro by NSW DPIRD once the following three aquatic management plans have been approved by DPIRD: